-These chemicals are added to many dried foods.
-They slow down oxidation which might alter the substances that give the food its flavour.
-They therefore stop foods "going off".
+Some chemicals are added to many dried foods to slow down oxidation which might alter the substances that give the food its flavour.
+They therefore stop foods 'going off'.
 Biscuits have added anti-oxidants so that they can be kept on shop shelves for long periods.